teociaps/SwaggerUI.Themes/README.md

 ## NSwag.AspNetCore

-To use **AspNetCore.NSwag.Themes** in your ASP.NET Core project, follow these steps:
+Customize the NSwag API documentation UI by using **AspNetCore.NSwag.Themes** in your ASP.NET Core project:

 1. Install the package using .NET CLI or NuGet Package Manager: